CurvSurf/FindSurface-BasicDemo-Android/README.md

 This sample source code demonstrates the basic usage of FindSurface for a simple task, which attempts to search for specific geometry shapes in point cloud data.

-[FindSurfaceFramework](https://github.com/CurvSurf/FindSurface-Android) is required to build the source code into a program.
-Download the framework [here](https://github.com/CurvSurf/FindSurface-Android/releases/).
+[FindSurface library](https://github.com/CurvSurf/FindSurface-Android) is required to build the source code into a program.
+Download the library [here](https://github.com/CurvSurf/FindSurface-Android/releases/).